brimdata/brimcap/docs/Custom-Brimcap-Config.md

 rm "$TMPFILE"
 for file in nfcapd.*
 do
-  /usr/local/bin/nfdump -r $file -o json > ${file}.json
+  /usr/local/bin/nfdump -r $file -o csv | head -n -3 > ${file}.csv
 done
 ```

 This script is called from our Brimcap config YAML, which includes a `globs:`
-setting to apply a Zed shaper to only the JSON files that were output from
+setting to apply a Zed shaper to only the CSV files that were output from
 nfdump.

 ```